-Upon initially viewing the chart you can see a number of important similarities.
+Upon initially viewing the chart, you can see a number of important similarities.

-- In general, they move in the same direction
+- In general, they move in the same direction.

 - Although, for example, an individual day may have a positive result for the Sensex and a negative result for the FTSE, we clearly see that major fluctuations occur in a synchronized way.
 Perhaps due to the fact that global news of serious macroeconomic significance ripples through the markets as they open for trading, causing the “Big Money” to make market corrections.

-- There are key pivot points in the global economy where all market will change direction at the same time.
+- There are key pivot points in the global economy where all markets will change direction at the same time.
 March 2009 (direction up), June 2009 (direction) July 2009 (direction up) April 2010 (direction) and so on.

-Performance is the difference in the Global Markets
+Performance is the Difference in Global Markets.

-The Long Term View of the Markets
+The Long-term View of the Markets

 Of course, this recovery league table we have here has to be considered within the bigger picture.
 For example :